philiplinden/yahs/docs/devlog.md

 - Added dev tools provided by the Bevy Quickstart Template.
 - Added `dev` feature flag and Bevy build optimiztions to `Cargo.toml`.
 - Added `lib.rs` and moved some things around to clean up the root directory.
+- Replaced all logging with bevy's built-in logging plugin.

 ## 2024-11-07

 I am switching to Bevy for the simulation.
 Bevy is a "bevy engine" which is A framework for building games and simulations.
 It allows for high performance, multi-threaded, dynamic simulations.